-IFRS 16 - In January 2016, the IASB issued IFRS 16 - Leases ("IFRS 16") which replaces IAS 17 - Leases and its associated interpretative guidance.
+IFRS 16 - In January 2016, the IASB issued IFRS 16, Leases ("IFRS 16") which replaces IAS 17, Leases and its associated interpretative guidance.
 IFRS 16 applies a control model to the identification of leases, distinguishing between a lease and a service contract on the basis of whether the customer controls the asset being leased.
 For those assets determined to meet the definition of a lease, IFRS 16 introduces significant changes to the accounting by lessees, introducing a single, on-balance sheet accounting model that is similar to current finance lease accounting, with limited exceptions for short-term leases or leases of low value assets.
 Lessor accounting remains similar to current accounting practice.
 The standard is effective for annual periods beginning on or after January 1, 2019, with early application permitted for entities that apply IFRS 15.
-The Company is currently evaluating the impact the final standard is expected to have on its consolidated financial statements.
+The Company is currently considering the impact, if any, of the standard on its future consolidated financial statements.